Arthur Wellesley, 1st Duke of Wellington: Controversy

 Much historical discussion has been made about Napoleon's decision to send 33,000 troops under Marshal Emmanuel de Grouchy to intercept the Prussians, but—having defeated Blücher at Ligny on 16 June and forced the Allies to retreat in divergent directions—Napoleon may have been strategically astute in a judgement that he would have been unable to beat the combined Allied forces on one battlefield.
 Wellington's comparable strategic gamble was to leave 17,000 troops and artillery, mostly Dutch, 8.1 mi away at Hal, north-west of Mont-Saint-Jean, in case of a French advance up the Mons-Hal-Brussels road.

 Wellington at the battle of Waterloo.
 Detail of The Battle of Waterloo by Jan Willem Pieneman, 1824.

 The campaign led to numerous other controversies.
 Issues concerning Wellington's troop dispositions prior to Napoleon's invasion of the Netherlands, whether Wellington misled or betrayed Blücher by promising, then failing, to come directly to Blücher's aid at Ligny, and credit for the victory between Wellington and the Prussians.
 These and other such issues concerning Blücher's, Wellington's, and Napoleon's decisions during the campaign were the subject of a strategic-level study by the Prussian political-military theorist Carl von Clausewitz, Feldzug von 1815: Strategische Uebersicht des Feldzugs von 1815 (English title: The Campaign of 1815: Strategic Overview of the Campaign).
 (Note: see (Bassford, Moran & Pedlow 2010) for details..)
 This study was Clausewitz's last such work and is widely considered to be the best example of Clausewitz's mature theories concerning such analyses.
 It attracted the attention of Wellington's staff, who prompted the Duke to write a published essay on the campaign (other than his immediate, official after-action report, "The Waterloo Dispatch".)
 This was published as the 1842 "Memorandum on the Battle of Waterloo".
 While Wellington disputed Clausewitz on several points, Clausewitz largely absolved Wellington of accusations levelled against him.
 This exchange with Clausewitz was quite famous in Britain in the 19th century, particularly in Charles Cornwallis Chesney's work the Waterloo Lectures, but was largely ignored in the 20th century due to hostilities between Britain and Germany.

 Army of occupation in Paris

 Under the terms of the Treaty of Paris, Wellington was appointed commander of the multi-national army of occupation based in Paris.
 The army consisted of troops from the United Kingdom, Austria, Russia and Prussia, along with contributions from five smaller European states.
-Although the various contingents were administered by their own commanders, they were all subordinated to Wellington, who was also responsible for liaison with the French administration.
+Although the various contingents were administered by their own commanders, they were all subordinate to Wellington, who was also responsible for liaison with the French administration.
 The role of the army was to prevent a resurgence of French aggression and to allow the restored King Louis XVIII to consolidate his control over the country.
 The army of occupation was never required to intervene militarily and was dissolved in 1818, after which Wellington returned to Britain.
 It was his last active military command.